Saudi FAQ: What Life is Like for Women

 Can I drive a car in Saudi Arabia?

-From late June 2018, both females and males (with valid driver's licenses) can drive.
+Yes, both females and males (with valid driver's licenses) can drive.

 If you don't want to drive, there are free shuttle buses to and from your residence to common shopping destinations in the city.